sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - Battery - Detect if the battery is low on the device

-<h3>JavaScript Frameworks</h3>
-- JavaScript Frameworks which add content to the DOM on page load eg. AngularJS, Backbone JS etc have problems with Search Engines(https://developers.google.com/webmasters/ajax-crawling/) they are therefore best utilized in CRUD apps (Create, Read, Update, Delete).
-With extra configuration pages can be recreted as HTML Snapshots & hosted on alternative URL's to index the content.

 <h2>ECMAScript 6</h2>
 - This the next version of the JS standard, code-named "Harmony" or "ES.next.
 Very limited support for most.
 Browser Support list found at http://kangax.github.io/es5-compat-table/es6/
 - Const - Varible declaration for Constants acts in the same way as "var" but is Read-Only.
 IE11+, Safari 6+